mrocklin/blog/_posts/work/2015-03-10-PyData-GIL.md

 ------------

-The Global Interpreter Lock (GIL) stops multiple threads working on Python objects in the same process.
-This cripples *Pure Python* shared-memory parallelism.
+The Global Interpreter Lock (GIL) stops multiple threads working on Python objects in parallel.
+This cripples Pure Python shared-memory parallelism.

-Superficially this sounds like a big deal.
-Workstation machines grow more powerful with many more cores every year, providing the same power as a decent cluster without the hardware hassle.
-Moore's law is alive and well, transistor density continues to increase exponentially, it just does so in the form of multi-core architectures.
+This sounds like a big deal.
+Workstation machines grow more powerful with more cores every year, providing the same power as a decent cluster without the hardware hassle.
+Moore's law powers on, increasing transistor density exponentially over time; it does so in the form of multi-core architectures.

 Q: *Given the growth of shared-memory parallelism, should the PyData ecosystem
-    care about the GIL?*
+    be concerned about the GIL?*

-My answer: *No, not really*
+A: *No*

 Many of the PyData projects don't spend their time in Python code.
 They spend 99% of their time in C/Fortran/Cython code.
 This code can release the GIL.